Why Buy a Coffee Maker with Hot Water Dispenser?

-- Carafe Temperature Control offers a heater plate with High, Medium and Low settings to keep coffee at the temperature you prefer
+- TEMPERATURE CONTROL: Variable heater plate for temperature control that is adjustable – low, medium, and high settings – keep coffee at the temperature you prefer

 This 12-cup coffee maker by Cuisinart works like any traditional drip coffee maker.
 You get your glass carafe with hot warming plate, digital clock and auto on/off programmability.
 The hot water dispenser is set on the right of the machine and it operates individually with its own water reservoir and its own on/off switch.
 The hot water reservoir has a 54 oz capacity, so it’s enough for multiple uses.
 Light indicators will show you when the hot water is ready or when the reservoir is empty.

 Mr Coffee BVMC DMX85 12-Cup Coffee Maker with Hot Water Dispenser:

 - Delay Brew timer lets you brew ahead of time, so you can wake up to fresh-brewed coffee

 - Brew Strength Selector pumps up a stronger flavor if you like a bolder taste

 Mr Coffee’s coffee maker also has two separate sides, one for coffee brewing and another for hot water.